Some posts contain compensated links. Please read this disclaimer for more info.

 House Karađorđević also had several vineyards and cellars built in and around the town.
 Topola still is a great, albeit undiscovered, wine region in Serbia.
 This is another excellent destination for day trips from Belgrade, particularly if you’re after a combination of local history, architecture, wine, and a great place to pick up a bottle of wine or two to take home!

-One of the most fun day trips from Belgrade is the drive to Drvengrad, located about 200 kilometers from the Serbian capital.
+One of Belgrade’s most fun day trips is the drive to Drvengrad, located about 200 kilometers from the Serbian capital.
 Film director Emir Kusturica built this wonderful traditional ethno village for his movie Life Is a Miracle.

 This mighty fortress on the Danube River’s right bank weathered several sieges by both Ottomans and Serbs and is now regarded as the last major masterpiece of Serbian architecture of the time.
 Currently, it is open to the public and actually is an urban park.
 A theater stands inside, which is a popular venue for concerts, fairs, and festivals.